hervit0/hervit0.github.io/docs/me/work-experiences.md

 Mobile applications industry at the time - [website](https://www.valtech.com/)

-It has changed several times since, Kin+Carta, then Valtech.
+It has changed name several times since, Kin+Carta, then Valtech.

 ### Junior Software Engineer